patricklafrance/wmf-host/README.md

 - An host could be developed without having to start the remotes
 - A remote could be developed without having to integrate with the host app

-To do see, each remote expose a `register` function which is called at startup by the host application and receive a context including `registerRoute`, `registerNavigationItem` functions and an `eventBus`.
+Each remote expose a `register` function which is called at startup by the host application and receive a context including `registerRoute`, `registerNavigationItem` functions and an `eventBus`.

-A remote register dynamically his routes and menu items during the startup and become a part of the application.
+A remote register dynamically his routes and menu items during the startup and becomes a part of the application.
 Pages of the remotes can then be accessed from the main navigation of the host application.

 A remote even have the option to opt out of the default host layout and provide his own for a specific route.